Linear to multi-linear algebra and systems using tensors: Tensor Decompositions

 Hence if $\text{A}=\text{U} \cdot \text{D} \cdot \text{V}^H$ (obtained from matrix SVD), then based on (\ref{invfA}), for an order $N+M$ tensor $\mathscr{A} \in \mathbb{C}^{I_1 \times \dots \times I_N \times J_1 \times \dots \times J_M}$, we have :

 \end{proof} Note that for a tensor of order $N+M$, we will get different SVDs for different values of $N$ and $M$, but for a given $N$ and $M$, the SVD is unique which depends on the matrix SVD of $f_{I_1,\dots,I_N|J_1,\dots,J_M}(\mathscr{A})=\text{A}$.
-A proof of this theorem for $2N$ order tensors with $N=M$ using transformation defined in (\ref{Transform}) is provided in \cite{TamonTensorInversion}.
+A proof of this theorem for $2N$ order tensors with $N=M$ using transformation defined in \eqref{Transform} is provided in \cite{TamonTensorInversion}.
 This SVD can be seen as a specific case of Tucker decomposition by expressing the unitary tensors in terms of the factor matrices obtained through Tucker decomposition.
-Let's take example of a fourth order tensor.
-For a tensor $\mathscr{A}^{I_1 \times I_2 \times J_1 \times J_2}$, the Tucker decomposition has the form :
+Let's consider an example of a fourth-order tensor.
+For a tensor $\mathscr{A} \in \mathbb{C}^{I_1 \times I_2 \times K_1 \times K_2}$, the Tucker decomposition has the form:

-where $\text{B}^{(i)}$ are factor matrices along all four modes of the tensor and $\times_n$ denotes $n$-mode product.
-Now, (\ref{tuckerdecomp}) can be written in matrix form as follows \cite{LuEVD} :
+where $\text{B}^{(i)}$ are factor matrices along all four modes of the tensor and $\times_n$ denotes the $n$-mode product.
+Now, \eqref{tuckerdecomp} can be written in matrix form as follows \cite{LuEVD}: